cloudposse/atmos/README.md

 it efficiently orchestrates both local and CI/CD pipeline tasks, optimizing infrastructure management for engineers and cloud architects alike.
 You can then run the CLI anywhere, such as locally or in CI/CD.

-The Atmos project consists of a command-line tool, a `Go` library, and even terraform provider.
+The Atmos project consists of a command-line tool, a `Go` library, and even a terraform provider.
 It provides numerous [conventions](https://atmos.tools/design-patterns/) to help you provision, manage, and orchestrate workflows across various toolchains.
 You can even access the configurations natively from within terraform using our [`terraform-provider-utils`](https://github.com/cloudposse/terraform-provider-utils/).

-[Cloud Posse](https://cloudposse.com/) uses this tool extensively for automating cloud infrastructure with [Terraform](https://hashicorp.com/) and [Kubernetes](https://kubernetes.io/), but it can be used to automate any complex workflow.
+[Cloud Posse](https://cloudposse.com/) uses this tool extensively for automating cloud infrastructure with [Terraform](https://www.hashicorp.com/products/terraform) and [Kubernetes](https://kubernetes.io/), but it can be used to automate any complex workflow.

 > [!TIP]
 > ### Did you know?